ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Don’t ever take a fence down until you know why it was put up.<br>—G.K.
 Chesterton

-- Never attribute to malice what incompetence will explain.<br>—Robert J. Hanlon
+- Never attribute to malice that which can be adequately explained by incompetence.<br>—Robert J. Hanlon

 - Supposing is good, but finding out is better.<br>—Samuel Clemens